Once in my teenage Catholic days a question popped in my mind.

 This phenomena cannot withstand the test of time had there been no truth in it.

-This Catholic dogma of Mary’s assumption to heaven would not also be in existence today if there was no factual experience that preceded it.
+This Catholic dogma of Mary’s assumption to heaven would not be in existence today if there was no personal witness to it

-Maria Valtorta, an Italian mystic who lived from 1897 to 1961 had written about this experience.
+Maria Valtorta, an Italian mystic from 1897 to 1961 who received dictations from Jesus and Mary had written about Mary’s assumption as well, which Jesus showed to her in vision.

-St. John the beloved disciple (of Jesus) whom Jesus entrusted Mary to had the first hand experience of witnessing Mary’s assumption to heaven.
+St. John the beloved disciple (of Jesus) whom Jesus entrusted Mary to had witnessed Mary’s assumption to heaven.

 Since he lived with Mary, St. John witnessed the dormition of Mary (the falling asleep of Mary), and then the coming of angels in the little house that he and Mary lived in Gethsemane and carried Her body to heaven.

-John also witnessed it when raising up his head towards the sky to further catch up with Mary’s whereabouts, he saw her rose and stood up and Jesus came down to meet Her with a crown on His hand that He put on Mary’s head.
+John also witnessed it when raising up his head towards the sky to further catch a glimpse on Mary’s assumption to heaven, he saw her rose and stood up with Jesus caming down to meet Her with a crown on His hand that He put on Mary’s head.

 Mary’s assumption to heaven was the second greatest phenomenon that happened after the death, resurrection, and ascension of Jesus to heaven.